mandesero/tarawasm/README.md

 # tarawasm

-A simple CLI for WebAssembly component workflow in Tarantool.
+A simple CLI for WebAssembly component workflow.

 ## Build from source